peter88213/yw-timeline/docs/usage.md

 # Yes: Do not synchronize items with yWriter.

 ignore_unspecific = No
 # No: Transfer all Scenes from yWriter to Timeline.
-Events assigned to scenes having no specific date/time stamp get the default date/time.
+Events assigned to scenes having no specific date/time stamp
+#     get the default date plus the unspecific 'D', and 'H':'M' as start time.
 # Yes: Only transfer Scenes with a specific date/time stamp from yWriter to Timeline.

 single_backup = Yes